 DREU is a highly selective program that matches students with a faculty mentor for a summer research experience at the faculty mentor’s home institution.

-DREU is joint project of CRA-W and the Coalition to Diversify Computing (CDC) and is supported by the National Science Foundation.
-Additionally, DREU partners with other organizations committed to broadening participation in computing to administer their summer REU programs including, the NSF funded Institute for African-American Mentoring in Computer Sciences (iAAMCS), the NSF funded Alliance for Access to Computing Careers (AccessComputing), and the NASA funded Swarmathon Research Exchange for Undergraduates.
+DREU was a joint project of CRA-W and the Coalition to Diversify Computing (CDC).
+DREU is supported by the National Science Foundation.
+Additionally, DREU partners with other organizations committed to broadening participation in computing to administer their summer REU programs including, the NSF funded Institute for African-American Mentoring in Computer Sciences (iAAMCS), and the NSF funded Alliance for Access to Computing Careers (AccessComputing).

-Potential mentors should be CS or CE professors at U.S. PhD granting universities with active research programs, into which DREU students may be integrated.
+Potential mentors should be professors in CS, CE, or other closely related areas at U.S. PhD granting universities with active research programs, into which DREU students may be integrated.
 Interaction with current graduate students is a feature of the DREU experience; it is necessary that the mentor’s research group include graduate students who will be on campus throughout the summer.

 For questions regarding eligibility, please email email@example.com.